RkTushar/habithero/README.md

 # habithero

-A new Flutter project- trace your habits.
+A new Flutter project- track your habits.

 ## Getting Started